Drallas/Four-card-feature-section/README.md

 I learned to make first one component and then apply the classes to the other HTML elements.
 Also trying to avoid as much as possible duplication of CSS selectors.

-This was also the first (beside following tutorials) that I used the grid system, but tutorials are not triggering
+This was also the first (beside following tutorials) that I used the grid system, but tutorials are not triggering.

+I'm also starting to become more comfortable with the Dev Tools in Firefox.

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+I'm still a beginner, i set up a gooed workflow but to become comfortable I simply need to build more projects.
+With the CSS Flexbox and Grid system i need much more hands-on before I can create everyhthing without referencing my Notion documentation or online Search.

 ### Useful resources